 Is homesteading today still possible and practical?

-Is homesteading still possible?
+Is homesteading still possible these days.?
 The answer is yes, but homesteading today is different than you might expect from the tradition of pioneer days.
 It is still possible to live self-sufficiently on a small piece of land; it's just that many of the tools and technique to achieve your homestead dream have changed.

 So, to get something positive out of that event, I decided to write something about the realities of small farm and homestead living, and how things have changed from 'pioneer days'.